Do you require more options for creating and editing websites quickly? Want to add a custom post type, taxonomies, or custom fields?

 Yes, this point falls under the broad category of key differences.
 For example, you can add text and images with both plugins.
 However, there are some distinctions.

-JetEngine provides 17 custom fields, the most popular of which are text, media, date, time, and various icons.
-Although you cannot add a map with this plugin, it does have another useful feature called Map Listing.
+JetEngine provides 19 custom fields, the most popular of which are text, media, date, time, etc. You can add a map to your site using Map Listing.
 It makes it easier for your customers to find you.

-🙌 ACF does not support custom Iconpicker fields.
+🙌 ACF has 35 fields and does not support custom Iconpicker field.

 This feature is not available in ACF, but prospective customers will appreciate it because it allows them to save their favorite products and publications and share wishlists with their friends.